-Exercise is an important part of healthy aging, but seniors are facing new challenges when it comes to staying active during the coronavirus pandemic.
-Social distancing and “Safer-at-home” guidelines make it more difficult to stick to your typical exercise routine, like going to a gym or your community center.
+Exercise for seniors is an important part of healthy aging, but as you age, you may find yourself getting out of the house less often.
+That can make it more difficult to stick to your typical exercise routine, like going to a gym or your community center.
 And the fact that you’re staying at home more often means there’s a good chance you’re moving less.

 The National Council on Aging says daily movement can help improve many aspects of your overall health, including blood pressure, weight management, back pain and even your emotional health.
 So how much exercise should seniors get?
 The Physical Activity Guidelines for Americans recommend healthy older adults should do at least 150 minutes of moderate-intensity aerobic activity per week.
 Older adults with chronic health conditions who may not be able to meet that guideline should still do their best to maintain regular physical activity.